Google+ is not a social network for silly cat pictures or video jokes (even though you can share those, if you like).

 7. Get on Hangouts

-Not just for your own webinars, but to join others’, too.
+Use Google Hangouts not just for your own webinars, but to join others’, too.
 Get your name out and participate.
-That can be more effective than spending considerable time and efforts to create your own webinars.
+That can be more effective than spending considerable time and effort to create your own webinars.

 You could share content without a commentary, but why lose a great opportunity to really engage your users and motivate them to read further?